Best Settings For Apex Legends PC {Windows} Reddit 2020

 Apex Legends for PC: Best settings for FPS boost (PC)

-Our Apex Legends best settings guide contains a list of the best PC graphics settings you need to give you optimal FPS.
-If there’s one way of gaining a real advantage over the opposition in Apex Legends, it’s through the video settings menu.
-It goes without saying of course that you’ve also got to hone your tactical nouse, aim and know which hero is the best fit for you, but if your rig is running the game with a buttery smooth frame rate then you’re far more likely to come out on top.
+Our Apex Legends best settings guide contains a list of the best PC graphics settings to give you optimal FPS.
+One way of gaining a real advantage over the opposition in Apex Legends is through the video settings menu.
+It goes without saying, of course, that you’ve also got to hone your tactical nouse and aim and know which hero is the best fit for you, but if your rig is running the game with a buttery smooth frame rate, then you’re far more likely to come out on top.

-It’s remarkably simple to ignore the settings menu entirely and just go with whatever settings Apex Legends PC grants you when you boot the game up for the first time.
-The trouble is, your chances of survival can be hamstrung by poorly optimised video settings.
+It’s straightforward to ignore the settings menu entirely and go with whatever settings Apex Legends PC grants you when you boot the game up for the first time.
+The trouble is that poorly optimized video settings can hamstring your chances of survival.
 The last thing you want is to lose a shootout because your game stuttered all over the place.

-If you’re a newcomer to Apex Legends PC, or even if you’ve sunk many hours into the game already but need some simple advice to up your game even further, then we’ve got you covered with this page.
+If you’re a newcomer to Apex Legends PC, or even if you’ve already sunk many hours into the game but need some simple advice to up your game, we’ve got you covered with this page.
 Below we’ve put together a list of all the best PC settings to give you a welcome FPS boost.

 Best PC settings for FPS boost

 Here’s a rundown of every video setting in Apex Legends PC and what you’ll want to tweak to achieve the best performance.
-Make sure you consult our Apex Legends System Requirements page if you’re unsure whether your rig can run Apex Legends in the first place!
+Consult our Apex Legends System Requirements page if you’re unsure whether your rig can run Apex Legends in the first place!

 Settings